 Problems associated with inadequate nutrition can occur rapidly in the growing bird and are often irreversible.
 What you think you are saving in feed may cost you in birds.

 Birds that can go outdoors will supplement their diets with greens and insects.
 It will not take them long to devour the greens within their fenced enclosure.
 You may offer them fresh grass cuttings as long as they have not been treated with any chemicals.
-Table scraps – stale bread, leafy vegetables and peelings – can also provide variety and decrease overall feed costs, but limit these treats to what the birds can devour within 10 to 20 minutes.
+Table scraps—stale bread, leafy vegetables and peelings—can also provide variety and decrease overall feed costs, but limit these treats to what the birds can devour within 10 to 20 min.
 If you overfeed them on scraps, they may not eat a balanced diet.
 Scraps must be fresh.
 Never use any type of spoiled feedstuff.

 Many commercial starter/grower feeds are medicated to control coccidiosis, a disease caused by a microscopic parasite that infects the intestines.
 The mild strength of the drug will allow gradual immunity to develop so that your birds will have fewer problems as adults.
 Layer rations are usually not medicated.

 Do not overlook water as an important nutrient.
 A constant supply of clean, fresh water is essential to healthy poultry.
-Twenty hens c 007C an drink about 1 gallon of water each day in cool weather.
+Twenty hens can drink about 1 gallon of water each day in cool weather.
 Water consumption will increase dramatically during hot weather.
-5586

-When your birds are four to five weeks old (1½-2 pounds live weight) you may wish to select some to eat as Cornish hens.
+When your birds are 4 to 5 weeks old (1.5–2 lb live weight) you may wish to select some to eat as Cornish hens.
 It is surprising how much meat these small birds have on them.
 Since only age, size and degree of tenderness are important, it is not necessary to select females (and it is unlikely that you will be able to tell the pullets (young females) from the cockerels (young males) at this age).

-When the birds reach seven to eight weeks of age (3-5 pounds live weight), you will begin to see some difference between the males and the females; in particular, the males’ combs will be larger.
+When the birds reach 7 to 8 weeks of age (3–5 lb live weight), you will begin to see some difference between the males and the females; in particular, the males’ combs will be larger.
 This is the proper age to choose the birds to be used as fryers.
 Select most of the males now.

-At 10 to 12 weeks of age (5-8 pounds live weight), select birds for roasters.
+At 10 to 12 weeks of age (5–8 lb live weight), select birds for roasters.
 This age provides a large carcass for whole bird roasting.

 The number of birds selected for use as meat at each age will depend on your own preference.
-Separate birds chosen for butchering and remove feed for eight hours to allow the intestinal tracts to empty, making the dressing process easier.
+Separate birds chosen for butchering and remove feed for 8 hr to allow the intestinal tracts to empty, making the dressing process easier.
 Provide water as needed.

-After bleeding, submerge the bird in water heated to 125-132º F for 1-1/2 minutes, and then quickly pluck the feathers.
+After bleeding, submerge the bird in water heated to 125–132 °F for 1.5 min, and then quickly pluck the feathers.
 Water that is too hot will cause the skin to tear easily.
 Remove remaining hair-like feathers by rotating the bird over an open flame and singeing them off.

 Next, dress the bird: that is, remove the internal organs, head and lower portion of the legs.
 Start by removing the head high up on the neck and the legs at the joint where the feathered skin begins.
 Thoroughly rinse the carcass.
 Remove the neck from the body by cutting it near the shoulders.
 Make a midline cut between the breastbone and the tail.
 Continue a circular cut around the vent of the bird, being careful not to cut into the intestines.
 Gently insert your hand along the wall of the body cavity, separating the internal organs from the body wall.

 As the birds near laying age (18 to 20 weeks), nesting boxes should be in place.
-Boxes 12 inches by 12 inches half-filled with straw or other clean litter material are ideal.
+Boxes 12 in. by 12 in. half-filled with straw or other clean litter material are ideal.
 One nest box for every four to five hens is adequate.
-Raise the boxes about 2 feet above the ground and place a perch about 4 inches in front of each box so hens have a place to land before entering the nest.
+Raise the boxes about 2 ft above the ground and place a perch about 4 in. in front of each box so hens have a place to land before entering the nest.
 Most eggs are laid in the morning, but you should still check the nests twice a day.